 How Can I Treat or Alleviate Burning Eyes?

 If you feel a burning sensation in your eyes, talk to your eye doctor as soon as possible.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang will carefully diagnose and detect the cause of your discomfort, and if you are diagnosed with Dry Eyes, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang might recommend medicated eye drops or artificial tears to alleviate the burning sensation and ensure that your eyes remain moisturized all day long.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang will carefully diagnose and detect the cause of your discomfort, and if you are diagnosed with Dry Eyes, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang might recommend medicated eye drops or artificial tears to alleviate the burning sensation and ensure that your eyes remain moisturized all day long.
 In more severe cases, steroid drops may be prescribed for quick, short-term relief.

 If the eye doctor determines that you have Pink Eye or Blepharitis, anti-inflammatory drops will be prescribed.
 These drops can provide major relief as they target the source of the issue quickly and effectively.